Seif-Aly/README.md/README.md

 Hi, I’m Seif!
 I’m a student at Higher School of Economics, Faculty of Computer Science, Bachelor’s Software Engineering.

-* 🌍  I'm from Cairo,Egypt and currently living in Moscow,Russia
+* 🌍  I was born in Cairo,Egypt, and currently based in Moscow,Russia
 * ✉️  You can contact me at [saly@edu.hse.ru](mailto:saly@edu.hse.ru)

 ### Skills